In America, no liberty is more fundamental than the right to freely choose our representatives through voting.

 Gill v.
 Whitford

 The Campaign Legal Center won a historic victory when a federal court struck down Wisconsin’s State Assembly map as an illegal partisan gerrymander.
 Wisconsin appealed to the U.S. Supreme Court, which heard oral arguments in October 2017.
 Common Cause is one of the lead organizations that managed amicus briefs supporting the plaintiffs’ efforts.
 The briefs demonstrated the broad and bipartisan support for an end to the manipulation of our legislative districts.
-On June 18, 2018, the Supreme Court remanded the case back to the trial court so the plaintiffs can demonstrate standing to sue.
+The U.S. Supreme Court's decision in Rucho v.
+Common Cause and Lamone v.
+Benisek effectively ended this case.

 Arizona State Legislature v.
 Arizona Independent Redistricting Commission